Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

 - Watch https://mac.r-project.org/ for changes in requirements.
 Binaries can be found at https://mac.r-project.org/bin/.
 These binaries should be preferred over others.
+- As of January 2026, the minimum supported OS is MacOSX14 for sonoma.
-- As of April 2023, the minimum supported OS is MacOSX11.
+- As of April 2023, the minimum supported OS is MacOSX11 for big-sur.
 - This document describes how to prepare both x86_64 and arm64 machines for the BBS.
 - Since Ventura, the terminal needs Full Disk Access to access the contents of